 RIP Shreeram Lagoo: PM condoles death of veteran actor, says his work will be remembered for years

-New Delhi, Dec 18: Prime Minister Narendra Modi on Wednesday condoled the demise of veteran actor Shreeram Lagoo, saying he personifies versatility and brilliance.
+New Delhi, Dec 18: Prime Minister Narendra Modi on Wednesday condoled the demise of veteran actor Shreeram Lagoo, saying he personified versatility and brilliance.
 Lagoo, a stalwart in Marathi theatre and cinema and a prolific character artiste in numerous Bollywood movies, passed away on Tuesday evening in Pune.
 He was 92.

 "Through the years, he enthralled audiences with outstanding performances.
 His work will be remembered for years to come.
 Anguished by his demise," Modi wrote on Twitter.